TuringLang/AdvancedHMC.jl/README.md

 samples, stats = sample(h, prop, θ_init, n_samples, adaptor, n_adapts; progress=true)
 ```

-## Supported HMC components
+## API and supported HMC algorithms

+An important design goal of `AdvancedHMC.jl` is to be modular, and support algorithmic research on HMC.
+This modularity means that different HMC variants can be easily constructed by composing various components, such as preconditioning metric (i.e. mass matrix), leapfrog integrators,  trajectories (static or dynamic), and adaption schemes etc.
-AdvancedHMC.jl supports various types of metric space, leapfrog integrators, proposal methods and adaptors beyond the minimal example above.
-The minimal example above is expected to work with those components chosen from the supported list below.
+The minimal example above can be modified to suit particular inference problems by picking components from the list below.

-Metric space (`metric`)
+### Preconditioning matrix (`metric`)

 - Unit metric: `UnitEuclideanMetric(dim)`
 - Diagonal metric: `DiagEuclideanMetric(dim)`
 - Dense metric: `DenseEuclideanMetric(dim)`

-where `dim` is the dimension.
+where `dim` is the dimensionality of the sampling space.

-Integrator (`int`)
+### Integrator (`int`)

 - Ordinary leapfrog integrator: `Leapfrog(ϵ)`
 - Jittered leapfrog integrator with jitter rate `n`: `JitteredLeapfrog(ϵ, n)`
 - Tempered leapfrog integrator with tempering rate `a`: `TemperedLeapfrog(ϵ, a)`

-where `ϵ` is the step size.
+where `ϵ` is the step size of leapfrog integration.

-Proposal (`prop`)
+### Proposal (`prop`)

 - Static HMC with a fixed number of steps (`n_steps`): `HMC(int, n_steps)`
 - HMC with a fixed total trajectory length (`len_traj`): `HMCDA(int, len_traj)`